mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 An example of a composite SLA: App Service web app (99.95 uptime) and SQL Server database (99.99 uptime) put together would have a 99.94 uptime SLA.

 You can determine the right SLA for your company depending on the following points:
-- cost and complexity balanced with high availability
+- balanced cost and complexity with high availability
 - dependencies of the application - will require you to understand the SLAs of those dependencies as well
-- recovery metrics: RTO = max downtime, RPO = max duration of data loss
+- recovery metrics: *RTO* = max downtime, *RPO* = max duration of data loss
-- availability metrics: Mean Time to Recover (MTTR) = average time it take to restore a component after failure, Mean Time Between Failures (MTBF) = how long a component is expected to last until the next failure
+- availability metrics: *Mean Time to Recover (MTTR)* = average time it take to restore a component after failure, *Mean Time Between Failures (MTBF)* = how long a component is expected to last until the next failure
 - composite SLA - what your SLAs will combine into

 #### Service Lifecycle in Azure